Dutching is betting on all possible outcomes of an event with different bookmakers.

 Dutching a bonus rollover offer

-You can use dutching to complete bonus rollover offers.
+You can use dutching to complete a bonus rollover offer.

-Placing bets with two different bookmakers minimises your qualifying losses, as you avoid paying commission at the exchange.
+Matched betting at two different bookmakers will minimise your qualifying losses.
+You’ll avoid paying commission at the exchange.

 Dutching every horse in a race